Not-Juan-D/Alfred/README.md

 ## Pomodoro Timer

-Break time tracker is indeed a very handy function, but I discovered a very interesting trick which could be done with a pomodoro timer.
+Break time tracker is indeed a handy function, but I discovered a very interesting trick which could be done with a pomodoro timer.

 In the Korean CSAT, we have two science subjects which run for 30 minutes each, and has a two-minute interval between them.